Need-based study allowance

 - A student and his/her legal spouse and/or children, in case the student is married or a parent or guardian of a child, no matter of the student’s age.

 There are three different sizes of need-based study allowance: EUR 75, 135 and 220 per month.
 The receipt and amount of the allowance depend on the average income of the student and their family members in the previous calendar year.
 The family’s average income is calculated on the basis of taxable income (gross income is taken into account) in the calendar year preceding the academic year of applying for the allowance.
-In the current academic year, the taxable income to be looked at is of the year 2016.
+In the academic year 2018/19, the taxable income to be looked at is of the year 2017 (from January to December).

 If the monthly income is up to 107.25 euros, you are eligible for a need-based study allowance of 220 euros per month; if the monthly income is 107.26 to 214.5 euros, you are eligible for an allowance of 135 euros per month; and if the monthly income is 214,51 to 429 euros, you are eligible for an allowance of 75 euros per month.
 You are not eligible for this allowance if the monthly income per family member exceeds 429 euros.